Nick Gisonde is a New York City based director, fight choreographer, fight instructor, stunt performer, actor, writer, editor and producer.

 He co-directed the SOARS opera scenes program from 2016-2019 with Sarah Stone, staging scenes from Carmen, Roméo et Juliette, Giulio Cesare, Don Giovanni, Hansel and Gretel, Le Nozze di Figaro, Don Pasquale, Rigoletto, Die Zauberflöte, A Midsummer Night's Dream, Così fan tutte, E'lisir d'amore, Little Women and The Merry Wives of Windsor.
 Nick staged Shakespeare Cabaret, a series of songs based on Shakespeare's monologues written by Emmy Award winning composer Glen Roven, accompanied with scenes from the plays, featuring soprano Risa Renae Harman and pianist Casey Robards at Central Michigan University.

 Nick has coordinated fights and stunts for film, theater and opera for 30 years.
 He has collaborated several times with acclaimed opera director Crystal Manich on many productions as fight choreographer and stage violence consultant for Boston Lyric Opera, Tulsa Opera, Pittsburgh Opera, Bay View Music Festival and Opera Omnia in New York City.
-He staged the fights for the Off Broadway play, Beautiful Thing direct by Gary Griffin at the Cherry Lane Theater.
+He staged the fights for the Off Broadway play, Beautiful Thing directed by Gary Griffin at the Cherry Lane Theater.

 He was a cast member, fight captain and assistant to fight choreographer J. Steven White for the 1998 Tony Award Winner,